Last Updated: July 30, 2022

 Concentrations Offered for MA in Legal Studies

-Students who have taken up Legal Studies in the undergrad often do not pursue a graduate program in the course.
+Students who have taken up Legal Studies at an undergraduate level often do not pursue a graduate program in the course.
 But when they do, they will have the option of choosing a particular concentration in the subject based on which they can choose their career after completing the course.

 The concentrations that are generally offered are-